Britney Spears' father rejects effort to remove him as conservator

-LOS ANGELES (REUTERS) - The father of Britney Spears on Friday (Aug 6) rejected efforts to remove him as the controller of his daughter's estate and said there have been recent discussions over whether to place the singer again in a mental health facility for evaluation.
+LOS ANGELES • The father of Britney Spears last Friday rejected efforts to remove him as the controller of his daughter's estate and said there have been recent discussions over whether to place the singer again in a mental health facility for evaluation.

-Mr Jamie Spears said in court documents that Ms Jodi Montgomery, who is in charge of the singer's personal and medical affairs, had called him in early July to express concern that Spears was not taking her medications properly.
+Mr Jamie Spears said in court documents that Ms Jodi Montgomery, who is in charge of the singer's personal and medical affairs, had called him early last month to express concern that Spears was not taking her medications properly.

-Under California law, a 5150 order allows a person to be held for psychiatric evaluation if they are deemed to be a danger to themselves or others.
+Under California law, a 5150 order allows a person to be held for psychiatric evaluation if he or she is deemed to be a danger to himself, herself or others.

 In June, Spears, 39, made an emotional public address to the Los Angeles court handling her conservatorship, calling it abusive and saying she wanted her life back.

-Spears has been under the court-appointed conservatorship since 2008 when she had a mental health breakdown and was briefly placed under a 5150 hold.
-The nature of her health issues have never been disclosed.
+She has been under the court-appointed conservatorship since 2008 when she had a mental breakdown and was briefly placed under a 5150 hold.
+The nature of her health issues has never been disclosed.

 Her lawyer last month filed a formal request for Mr Spears to step down as conservator of her estate, saying his presence in her life was harmful.

-Ms Montgomery's lawyer on Friday said she does have concerns about the Toxic singer's mental health but that Mr Spears had misrepresented their conversation.
+Ms Montgomery's lawyer last Friday said she does have concerns about the singer's mental health, but that Mr Spears had misrepresented their conversation.

 "At no time did Ms Montgomery express to Mr Spears that Ms Spears would currently qualify for such a (5150) hold," Ms Montgomery's lawyer said in a statement issued in response to the court documents.

-The statement said Ms Montgomery believed that having her father as conservator was having a "serious impact" on the singer's mental health.
+The statement said Ms Montgomery believed that having Mr Spears as conservator was having a "serious impact" on the singer's mental health.

-The bid to remove Mr Spears as conservator was initially set for a court hearing in late September but lawyers on both sides say they support an earlier date.
+The bid to remove Mr Spears as conservator was initially set for a court hearing late next month, but lawyers on both sides say they support an earlier date.